nitishpratap/interview/JavaScript/Polyfill.md

 A polyfill is code that implements a feature on web browsers that do not support the feature.
-There are so many polyfills available, but I will cover only famous array polyfill code below.
+There are so many polyfills available, but I will cover only famous array polyfill code below. for example: Internet Explorer does not support to the bind method.
+So in this case we use polyfill.

 ## Polyfill of forEach() method.
 ```javascript